Skip to main content

 anycloud quota status

-📊 List quota requests — pending, approved, denied, and partially-granted.
+📊 List quota requests and current quota limits.
 Defaults to every region in the cloud's catalog when --region is omitted (per-region calls run in parallel).
-On AWS the command pulls the last 30 days of Service Quotas history and detects partial grants by comparing the current limit against the originally requested value.
-On Azure it lists pending Quota-API requests and open quota-related support tickets.
+In an interactive terminal, prompts for on-demand vs spot/preemptible unless --spot, --on-demand, or --json is passed.
+On AWS the command pulls the last 30 days of Service Quotas history, detects partial grants by comparing the current limit against the originally requested value, and reads current EC2 quota limits.
+On Azure it lists pending Quota-API requests, open quota-related support tickets, and current GPU-family / aggregate / public-IP limits.

 OptionDescription